FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### nmrML

 This is the root element for the COordination Of Standards In MetabOlomicS nmrML schema, which is intended to capture the use of a nuclear magnetic resonance spectrometer, the data generated, and the initial processing of that data (to the level of the peak list).
+May have an id attribute.

 - __cv_list__
   - Type: [CVList](#CVList)